learn-co-students/sinatra-password-security-v-000/README.md

 ## Starter Code

-We've got a basic Sinatra MVC Sinatra application.
+We've got a basic Sinatra MVC application.
 In our `application_controller` we have two helper methods defined: `logged_in?` returns true or false based on the presence of a `session[:user_id]` and `current_user` returns the instance of the logged in user, based on the `session[:user_id]`.
 We have five actions defined:

 + `get "/" do` renders an `index.erb` file with links to signup or login.
 + `get '/signup'` renders a form to create a new user.
 The form includes fields form `username` and `password`.